adeola-jo/Spiking-Neural-Networks/README.md

-# Spiking Neural Networks for Neuromorphic Data
+# Spiking Neural Networks for Neuromorphic MNIST Data

 This project implements Spiking Neural Networks (SNNs) for neuromorphic datasets using the SNNTorch library.
 The code provides a complete pipeline for training, testing, and visualizing spiking neural networks.